Economics, Applied Statistics, and International Business

 Learning Outcomes

-1. Identify the essential components for economic growth and development
+1. Identify the basic components of economic growth and development

 2. Understand how Latin America fell behind other regions in terms of economic development

-3. Compare various policies implemented to support economic development in the region, as well as the successes and failures of these policies
+3. Compare various policies implemented to support economic development in Latin America, as well as the successes and failures of these policies

 View Learning Outcomes